 Can you use any paper as rolling paper?

 Cannabis rolling paper purchased at a dispensary is designed to enhance your cannabis experience, while burning safely and evenly.
 We do not recommend using other types of paper as it could ruin the flower or even become a fire hazard.

 Is it easy to roll a cone using rolling paper?

 Rolling your own cones takes practice, but the steps outlined above should help simplify the process.

 There are many options when it comes to rolling paper, and an expert budtender can help you choose the right one for your cannabis experience.

 Where to Buy Rolling Paper?

-Rolling paper can be purchased at most cannabis dispensaries.
-Additionally, expert budtenders can help you choose the best rolling papers for you, whether it’s flavored rolling papers, rice rolling papers, or something totally different.
+Rolling paper can be purchased when visiting a dispensary.
+Expert budtenders can help you choose the best rolling papers for you, whether it’s flavored rolling papers, rice rolling papers, or something totally different.
 Your cannabis experience is unique, and it’s important to find the exact right products to suit your needs.